yegor256/blog/_drafts/aop-method-logging.md

 [Annotations](http://en.wikipedia.org/wiki/Java_annotation)
 is a technique introduced in Java 6.
 It is a meta-programming instrument that doesn't change the way code works, but gives marks to its certain elements (methods, classes or variables).
-Yes, annotations are just markers attached to our code that can be seen and read.
+In other words, annotations are just markers attached to our code that can be seen and read.

 Some annotations are designed to be seen at compile time only &mdash;